 used as an text string and used as the salt value.
 If the

-first two characters are "0x", then the rest of the argument
+first two characters are "0x", then the rest of the

-be interpreted as a filename from which
+the argument will be interpreted as a filename from which

 the salt value will be read.
 If the string begins with a

 '/' character, it will similarly be treated as filename.

 Finally, if the salt argument can be parsed as a valid

 UUID, then the UUID value will be used as a salt value.

 The keyring argument specifies the keyring to which the

 key should be added.

-The pad value specifies the number of bytes of padding will be
+The pad value specifies the number of bytes of padding

-values are 4, 8, 16, and 32.
+Valid pad values are 4, 8, 16, and 32.

-If one or more directory paths are specified, e4crypt will try
+If one or more directory paths are specified, e4crypt will

-added by the add_key command.
+just added by the add_key command.
 If a salt was

 e4crypt get_policy path ...

 Print the policy for the directories specified on the

 Give the invoking process (typically a shell) a new

 session keyring, discarding its old session keyring.

 e4crypt set_policy [ -p pad ] policy path ...

-Sets the policy for the directories specified on the command
+Sets the policy for the directories specified on the

-is an encryption key identifier
+specified.
+A policy is an encryption key identifier

 This page is part of the e2fsprogs (utilities for ext2/3/4

 filesystems) project.
 Information about the project can be found

 at ⟨http://e2fsprogs.sourceforge.net/⟩.
 It is not known how to

 report bugs for this man page; if you know, please send a mail to

 email@example.com.
 This page was obtained from the project's